 Sean is a Senior Financial Advisor with Assante Wealth Management.
-He has been a trusted advisor for 22 years with predecessor firms THE Financial Planning Group and Investors Group.
+He has been a trusted advisor for 24 years with predecessor firms THE Financial Planning Group and Investors Group.

 Sean volunteers with the Nova Scotia Salmon Association where his is on the Finance Committee and has served as past treasurer.
 Current responsibilities include coordinating the annual fundraiser gala dinner and the golf tournament which funds the West River Sheet Harbour liming project.
 He was the 2012 recipient of the Dave Simmons award for his conservation efforts with the NSSA.
+He was the 2015 recipient of the Lieutenant Governors Award for Conservation for his over two decades of work with NSSA and ASF.

-Sean attended University of Prince Edward Island and attained his BBA after high school in Middle Musquodoboit where he received the Lieutenant Governors' Award.
+Sean attended University of Prince Edward Island and attained his BBA after high school in Middle Musquodo-boit where he received the Lieutenant Governors' Award.